CookieVang7/MachineLearningFinal/README.md

 ### `Attempt Based on Speed` <a name="speed-attempt"></a>

 This was our second attempt at classifying the Pokemon dataset.
+It's corresponding code can be found in the ***pokemonSpeed.md*** file

 * **Goal:** Based on the poor results from the first attempt, we chose to reduce the 18 types into 4 categories based on speed.
 How we went about this can be seen in a file we created called ***Average Pokemon Speed Based on Pokemon FireRed and Pokemon Emerald.csv***.
 We took the speed of every Pokemon in the games Pokemon FireRed and Pokemon Emerald and collected them in a spreadsheet, organizing it by the types of Pokemon.
 Then we found the average of the speeds and split up the types into the categories so that each category had a similar number of types.
 Our goal for this attempt was to classify Pokemon into one of the four categories:
     * Super Slow (0): Fairy, Steel, Rock, Ground, Grass